9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 `CUChar`, `CInt`, `CUInt`, `CLong`, `CULong`, `CSize`, `CFloat`, `CDouble`.
 More are defined in the FFI standard, and can be found in the Haskell base library under `Foreign.C.Types`.
-It is also possible to define your own Haskell-side representation types for C, as we\'ll see later.
+It is also possible to define your own Haskell-side representation types for C, as we'll see later.

 ### Be careful of side effects

 One point to note is that we bound `sin` as a pure function in Haskell, one with no side effects.
-That\'s fine in this case, since the `sin` function in C is referentially transparent.
+That's fine in this case, since the `sin` function in C is referentially transparent.
 By binding pure C functions to pure Haskell functions, the Haskell compiler is taught something about the C code, namely that it has no side effects, making